-The Nyquist sampling suggests image quality of \sim 0.68 arcsec but it is expected to gain a factor of \sim 0.7 in resolution because of the sub-pixel sampling.
-The science detectors are sensitive over wavelength range from 0.85 to 2.4 μ m.
-The detector readout time is \sim 1 sec and the size of a single file is \sim 256.7 MB.
+The Nyquist sampling suggests image quality of $\sim$ 0.68 arcsec but it is expected to gain a factor of $\sim$ 0.7 (yielding FWHM $\sim$ 0.5 arcsec) in resolution because of the sub-pixel sampling.
+The science detectors are sensitive over wavelength range from 0.85 to 2.4 $\mu$ m.
+The detector readout time is $\sim$ 1 sec and the size of a single file is $\sim$ 256.7 MB.

-The mean quantum efficiencies of all 16 detectors are: (Z,Y,J,H,K_S) =(70,80,90,96,92)%.
+The mean quantum efficiencies of all 16 detectors are: $(Z,Y,J,H,K_S)$ =(70,80,90,96,92)%.
 A plot of the quantum efficiency as function of wavelenght for this type of the detectors in shown in Figure 6.
 In addition, the combined losses due to reflection off all VIRCAM lens surfaces are 3-5%.

-The science detectors are read out simultaneously by four enhanced ESO IRACE IR controllers, with a total of 256 simultaneous readout channels, so each detector is read into 16 stripes of 2048×128 pixels.
+The science detectors are read out simultaneously by four enhanced ESO IRACE IR controllers, with a total of 256 simultaneous readout channels, so each detector is read into 16 stripes of $2048 \times 128$ pixels.
+The minimum detector integration time is 1.0011 sec.

-All detectors but one are linear to \leq 3.3% for illumination levels bellow 10000 ADU, and for the worst one the non-linearity at this level is \sim 6%.
-The most recent studies place it to 2.2-12.4%, depending on the detector.
+All detectors but one are linear to $\leq$ 4.6% for illumination levels bellow 10000 ADU, and for the worst one the non-linearity at this level is $\sim$ 6% (Table 3).
+There is also a small non-linearity of 1-2% at low illumination levels (<1000 ADU) that affects all detectors.
+It can not be measured with the calibration plan linearity monitoring but the effect is neglegible.
 These values may change with time, check the VIRCAM web page for more up to date information.
-The linearity is correctable for up to \sim 25000 ADU (the number varies for the different detectors).
+The linearity is correctable for up to $\sim$ 25000 ADU (the number varies for the different detectors).
 The stability of the non-linearity corrections will be studied and reported later.

-Well-depths for the arrays (defined as the point at which the non-linearity of the response exceeds 5%) range between 110000 and 180000 e $^-$, for a bias voltage set at 0.7 V. For an average gain of \sim 4.3 e $^-$ ADU $^-$ 1, these correspond to \sim 26000 and 42000 ADU.
+Well-depths for the arrays (defined as the point at which the non-linearity of the response exceeds 5%) range between 110000 and $180000\,e^-$ , for a bias voltage set at 0.7 V. For a typical gain of $\sim\!4.3\,e^-$ ADU $^{-1}$ , these correspond to $\sim\!26000$ and 42000 ADU.
+The average saturation levels of the detectors are listed in Table 3.
+Note that these are averaged over each detector, and the saturation levels of the pixels within the detector also vary.
+This effect is particularly noticeable in detector No. 5.